-Sole proprietors, LLC members, partners and 2% or greater shareholders in an S-corporation are not allowed to participate in a Section 125 plan.
+Sole proprietors, LLC members, partners and 2% or greater shareholders in an S-corporation are not allowed to participate in a Section 125 plan or any other pre-tax plans.

 Effective Jan.
 1, 2011, the cost of an over-the-counter medicine or drug cannot be reimbursed from Flexible Spending Arrangements or health reimbursement arrangements unless a prescription is obtained.
 The change does not affect insulin, even if purchased without a prescription, or other health care expenses such as medical devices, eye glasses, contact lenses, co-pays and deductibles.
 See IRS Publication 969, Health Savings Accounts and Other Tax-Favored Health Plans for more details.